afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_linux_ubuntu.rst

      tcsh @update.afni.binaries -package linux_openmp_64

-   .. note:: if the binary package has already been downloaded, one can use ``-local_package``, e.g.
+   .. note:: If the binary package has already been downloaded, one can use ``-local_package``, followed by the location+name of the binary file, e.g.:

       tcsh @update.afni.binaries -local_package linux_openmp_64.tgz